Sermon | Romans 12:4-8 | The Christian And The Church

 1 Peter 4:10 Just as each one has received a gift, use it to serve others, as good stewards of the varied grace of God.

 How should Christians use their spiritual gifts?
-Use it to build up the church.

 1 Corinthians 12:7 A manifestation of the Spirit is given to each person for the common good

 “For the common good” means that your spiritual gift was not given for your benefit, but for the benefit of the church.
+You should use your church to benefit and built up the church.

 In his book on the Holy Spirit John Stott writes, “Some speak of them [spiritual gifts] as ‘love gifts,’ as if their main purpose is to enrich the recipient and we are to use them for own benefit.
 Others think of them as ‘worship gifts,’ as if their main purpose is the worship of God and their main sphere of operation is the conduct of public worship.
 But Scripture asserts that they are ‘service gifts,’ whose primary purpose is to edify or to build up the church… Thus spiritual gifts are given not to help, comfort and strengthen ourselves (the recipients) but others.”
 John Stott, Baptism and Fullness